deislabs/wasi-experimental-http/readme.md

 ### Known limitations

+- there is no support for streaming HTTP responses, which this means guest modules have to wait until the entire body has been written by the runtime before reading it.
 - request and response bodies are [`Bytes`](https://docs.rs/bytes/1.0.1/bytes/).
 - handling headers in Rust is currently very inefficient.
 - there are no WITX definitions, which means we have to manually keep the host